DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

       to use vfio-pci driver, please insert vfio-pci kernel module in noiommu mode.

+    * The consumer of zero copy mbufs should consume these mbufs as soon as possible, otherwise it may block the operations in vhost.

   - ``RTE_VHOST_USER_IOMMU_SUPPORT``

     IOMMU support will be enabled when this flag is set.
 It is disabled by